perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 1b - Network Protocols.md

 ## Ping Sweep

 **On Kali VM**
-Use `fping` command to ping range of IP addresses in Kali subent
+Use `fping` command to ping range of IP addresses in Kali subnet

 ```linux
 fping --alive --quiet –g 192.168.10.1 192.168.10.254